joao-neves95/merger-js/README.md

 ## Use:

-1) Make an header file (the source file; the first file to be merged) containing, on the top, comments importing the files in the order you want them to be built, from the first to the last.<br/>
+1) Make a header file (the source file; the first file to be merged) containing, on the top, comments importing the files in the order you want them to be built, from the first to the last.<br/>
    Just like in a browser.

    Example: